m-nolan/m-nolan.github.io/index.md

 # Computational Neuroscience + ML @ UW

-Electrical and computer engineering PhD student at the University of Washington.
+Michael Nolan, PhD student at the University of Washington.

-\////\